pfesenmeier/pfesenmeier.github.io/content/wsl2-and-embedded-development/index.md

 The option "bindto 0.0.0.0" tells the gdb server to accept connections from other (virtual) machines.
 The line 'target remote 172.21.159.1:3333' in openocd.gdb tells the Linux gdb client where to find the gdb server running on Windows.

 Important to note that the Windows IP address is not static.
-My solution is to run a command like this from my .bash_profile:
+My solution is to run a command like this from my .bashrc:

 ```
 #!/bin/bash